JasonEtco/jasonet.co/posts/on-spike-work.md

 ### PRs that change base

-When you open a pull request (or after you've opened it) you can choose a _base branch_.
+When you open a pull request (or after you've opened it), you can choose a _base branch_.
 This is the branch your PR is going to change when merged - if you're working on a feature branch, that's usually going to be `main`.
-When doing spike work, it can be really helpful to organize your smaller PRs by setting the base branch to the preceeding "step":
+When doing spike work, it can be really helpful to organize your smaller PRs by setting the base branch to the preceding "step":

 ![Screenshot of GitHub UI showing pull request base branch option](https://user-images.githubusercontent.com/10660468/147856698-9726a7fe-00fa-44ab-989e-bb8287fd5a60.png)